MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-73-Physical-Protection-Plants-Materials/subjectgroup-ECFR23e092b6d231b29-General-Provisions/section-73.2.md

 ##### § 73.2 Definitions. #####

+Link to an amendment published at 88 FR 15881, Mar.
+14, 2023.

 As used in this part:

 (a) Terms defined in parts 50, 52, and 70 of this chapter have the same meaning when used in this part.

 *Appropriate Nuclear Regulatory Commission Regional Office listed in appendix A* means:

-(1) For domestic shipments - the Regional Office within whose region the licensee who is responsible for the physical protection arrangements of the shipment is located.
+(1) For domestic shipments—the Regional Office within whose region the licensee who is responsible for the physical protection arrangements of the shipment is located.

-(2) For export shipments - the Regional Office within whose region the licensee who is responsible for the physical protection arrangements of the shipment is located, and the Regional Office for the region in which the last point of exit of the shipment from the U.S. is located.
+(2) For export shipments—the Regional Office within whose region the licensee who is responsible for the physical protection arrangements of the shipment is located, and the Regional Office for the region in which the last point of exit of the shipment from the U.S. is located.

-(3) For import shipments - the Regional Office within whose region the licensee who is responsible for the physical protection arrangements of the shipment is located, and the Regional Office for the region in which the first point of entry of the shipment into the U.S. is located.
+(3) For import shipments—the Regional Office within whose region the licensee who is responsible for the physical protection arrangements of the shipment is located, and the Regional Office for the region in which the first point of entry of the shipment into the U.S. is located.

 *Armed escort* means an armed person, not necessarily uniformed, whose primary duty is to accompany shipments of special nuclear material for the protection of such shipments against theft or radiological sabotage.